packit/packit.dev/content/docs/configuration.md

 ## RPM spec file not in upstream repository

-If you do not want to have the RPM spec file in your upstream repository, for some reason, you can download it in [actions](/docs/actions/) section.
+If you do not want to have the RPM spec file in your upstream repository, you can download it in [actions](/docs/actions/) section.

 Add [actions](/docs/actions/) section and